 As a PPC Agency in Cork, we’ve been using Expanded Text Ads for years to help our clients increase sales.
 Though the news came as a surprise, it’s not unusual for Google to make changes like this.
 It’s also not something to be overly concerned about.
-Google has a well known track record of making product updates and has never been shy about binning defunct tools.
+Google has a well-known track record of making product updates and has never been shy about binning defunct tools.
 A strategy that has helped to transform marketing and business growth everywhere for the better.

 What Are Expanded Text Ads?

-Expanded Text Ads are a type of Google Ads tool that was launched originally in 2016.
+Expanded Text Ads is a type of Google Ads tool that was launched originally in 2016.
 These text-only Search Ads are the type of advertisements that appear at the top of a search result page.
 In comparison to the previous Search Ads layout, they enabled advertisers to display more detail in their Search Ads (aka PPC).
 Agencies in Cork, and across Ireland, jumped at the opportunity to test the new advertising choice.
 We have been using them ever since.

 Unlike the original Search Ads which had one headline and one short description, Expanded Text Ads gave advertisers more space.
 With twice as many characters to use (30 characters for a headline and 90 more for a description) advertisers could say so much more.
 After much testing and refinements, six years on, Google is retiring Expanded Text Ads in favour of Responsive Ads.